-- fluctuations in oil, natural gas and NGL prices and production due to weather and other natural and economic forces; - a reduction in demand for our products by the petrochemical, refining or heating industries; - the effects of our debt level on our future financial and operating flexibility; - a decline in the volumes of NGLs delivered by our facilities; - the failure of our credit risk management efforts to adequately protect us against customer non-payment; - terrorist attacks aimed at our facilities; and - · our failure to successfully integrate our operations with assets or companies we acquire.
+- · fluctuations in oil, natural gas and NGL prices and production due to weather and other natural and economic forces; - a reduction in demand for our products by the petrochemical, refining or heating industries; - the effects of our debt level on our future financial and operating flexibility; - · a decline in the volumes of NGLs delivered by our facilities; - the failure of our credit risk management efforts to adequately protect us against customer non-payment; - · terrorist attacks aimed at our facilities; and - · our failure to successfully integrate our operations with assets or companies we acquire.

 You should not put undue reliance on any forward-looking statements.
-When considering forward-looking statements, please review the risk factors described under "Risk Factors" in this prospectus supplement and in the accompanying prospectus and in Duncan Energy Partners' Annual Report on Form 10-K for the year ended December 31, 2007, and subsequent quarterly reports on Form 10-Q.
+When considering forward-looking statements, please review the risk factors described under "Risk Factors" in this prospectus supplement, in the accompanying prospectus, in our Annual Report on Form 10-K for the year ended December 31, 2008, which we filed with the Commission on March 2, 2009, and in our Quarterly Report on Form 10-Q filed on May 11, 2009.